Meet the Jenks Class

 Aiden Clarke, Morrissey College of Arts & Sciences ‘19

 Aiden is originally from the small town of Bethel, Maine.
 Studying international studies at BC, he explores the intersections of ethics and global business.
 To supplement his IS major, Aiden explored the city of Jerusalem this past summer after being awarded an Advanced Study Grant.
 Outside of class, you may catch Aiden giving tours to perspective families in the Student Admissions program.
 He serves at Pierce Elementary School in Brookline, MA with New England’s largest service organization, 4Boston.
-Aiden also serves BC as the student representative on the University Core Renewal Committee, implementing the future of the liberal arts at BC.
+Aiden is also a student representative on the University Core Renewal Committee, implementing the future of the liberal arts at BC.
 He spent the last year learning in greater detail about the structural inequalities and social realities of rural America through the Appalachian Volunteers Program, which culminated in a service-immersion trip to Wheeling, West Virginia.
-Apart from BC, Aiden enjoys hiking, cycling and running in any free moment he finds.
+Aiden enjoys hiking, cycling and running in any free moment he finds.

 Caitlin Ferris, Carroll School of Management '19